mantidproject/documents/Design/Workbench/design-arch.md

 These will be separate libraries so that for example another application could embed the instrument view widget.
 The DLLs internal to those subpackages will only be loaded when that subpackage is imported to reduce the loading overhead and to not make users pay for features they do not use.

+### Reduction Gui

+This will contain the `reduction_gui` framework currently used by many customized interfaces.

+### Scripting

+This will contain the code related to executing scripts including a "runner" class that can execute arbitrary code, a code editor plus an in-process Qt IPython console.

 ## Plotting

 `matplotlib` will provide the plotting abilities within the new workbench.
 It exposes all classes as an object-oriented API but also provides a procedural, state-machine api, `pyplot`, that is particularly convenient for